Storm overflow map

 The legend widget on the right-hand side of the map shows the meaning of the different symbols – with the different colours and graphics representing the status of the storm overflow.

-There are four types of status for each storm overflow with the different logos and colours reflecting the spill status.
+There are four types of status for each overflow, with the different graphic infills and colours reflecting the spill status.

 How do I find my location on the map?